 Prior to entering health Kish spent some time in education undertaking academic research and study in Birmingham, where he was born and still has family.

 This is his first membership role and would like to help in any way he can.

 Ian is currently the Director of Estates and Facilities for Frimley Heath NHS Foundation Trust, which includes Frimley, Wexham Park and Heatherwood Hospitals.
 He has spent almost all of his career in healthcare, starting in the NHS General Management Training Scheme in 1991 before taking on roles ranging from a private hospital manager to the Strategic Estates Director for NHS East Midlands and the East of England.
 He has also been a Programme Director for the development of acute hospital and community buildings.
 He is a member of the Association for Project Management and the Royal Society of Medicine and holds the Institute of Directors’ Certificate in Company Direction.

 Ian was raised and educated in south Buckinghamshire and his family has strong connections with the local furniture industry and Wycombe Wanderers FC.
 He is passionate about the professional and personal benefits of education and is a particular proponent of vocational learning and for many years lectured at the University of Sheffield to MSc students.

 Outside of work he is developing an interest in photography and for the last 12 years has coached at Amersham and Chiltern RFC

 Cathie has had a long and extensive career in further education.
-Previously she held a number of Executive roles including interim Principal, Deputy Principal and Vice Principal Curriculum and Standards.
-Cathie has served on two Corporation Boards, East Surrey College and Guildford College as an independent member and was Vice-Chair of the Standards Committee for Surrey Police Authority.
+Previously, she held a number of Executive roles including interim Principal, Deputy Principal and Vice Principal Curriculum and Standards.
+Cathie currently serves as a co-opted member on the Board for Activate Learning having previously been an independent board member of East Surrey College and Guildford College and was Vice-Chair of the Standards Committee for Surrey Police Authority.